jonesjacklewis/goWC/ReadMe.md

 ## 🚀 Features
 - Count the size (in bytes) of a given file using the `-c` flag.
 - Count the number of lines in a file using the `-l` flag.
+- Count the number of words in a file using the `-w` flag.
 - Handles errors gracefully for missing files and invalid arguments.
 - Includes comprehensive unit tests.